We Stop Unwanted Calls and Debt Collector Harassment.

 How many complaints are there against Stoneleigh Recovery Associates – SRA?

 As of October 2017, the BBB has closed 34 complaints against Stoneleigh Recovery Associates in the preceding three years, with 8 complaints closed in the past 12 months.
 Most of the complaints are fairly evenly split between advertising and sales issues and billing and collection issues.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has closed 31 complaints against SRA. and Justia lists more than 25 cases of civil litigation naming SRA as a defendant.

-It is illegal for a debt collector to threaten to sue you or garnish your wages.
+It is illegal for a debt collector to make empty threats to sue you or garnish your wages.
 It is also unlikely SRA would sue you for a debt you may not owe or they cannot validate.
 However, debt collection agencies are known to have summoned debtors to court and garnish wages after a default judgement.
 Contacting an attorney BEFORE this could possibly happen would be a smart move.
 We’ve helped thousands of consumers fight back against unscrupulous debt collection harassers.
 Find out if we can help you too today!

 Absolutely.
 Here are some Sample Cases

 In July 2017, in United States District Court for the Southern District of Alabama, Southern Division, a judge issued an order regarding a motion to dismiss charges brought by a plaintiff alleging violations of the Fair Debt Collections Practices Act (FDCPA); the Telephone Consumer Protection Act (TCPA); as well as civil charges alleging negligence; wantonness; wanton collections; defamation; invasion of privacy; and fraudulent representation.
 Stoneleigh Recovery Associates was implicated in the charges alleging violations of the FDCPA; of the TCPA; and of negligence, wantonness, wanton collections, and invasion of privacy.